dave45678/ProgrammingFundamentals/lesson_1.md

 PyCharm can be found at https://download.jetbrains.com/python/pycharm-community-5.0.3.exe

+Why learn Python?
+Python is a gateway language.
+It is a scripting language and is easy to install on any platform.
+It follows object‐oriented structures, meaning that you can apply its syntax and core constructs to other object‐oriented languages that you may be asked to learn (Java, C#, etc).
+Python is also the language of choice for many open‐source projects due to its ease of use and robust libraries, particularly in the security community.

-difference betw 2.7 and 3.5
+Difference betw 2.7 and 3.5
-The End Of Life date (EOL, sunset date) for Python 2.7 has been moved five years into the future, to 2020.
+The End Of Life date (EOL, sunset date) for Python 2.7 has been set to 2020.
 This decision was made to clarify the status of Python 2.7 and relieve worries for those users who cannot yet migrate to Python 3.

 Python 2.7 is the last major release in the 2.x series, as the Python maintainers have shifted the focus of their new feature development efforts to the Python 3.x series.
 This means that while Python 2 continues to receive bug fixes, and to be updated to build correctly on new hardware and versions of supported operated systems, there will be no new full feature releases for the language or standard library.